StaffanArvidsson/SmartCard-openPGP-api/README.md

-# SmartCard-openPGP-api
+# SmartCard openPGP
-API for Smart Cards running OpenPGP applet
+API for Smart Cards running OpenPGP applet, re-implemented in plain java from the Kotlin implementation found at https://github.com/atok/smartcard-encrypt.